A new addition theorem for the 3-D Navier-Lam\'e system and its application to the method of fundamental solutions: The MFS for an exterior domain

 In Figure \ref{fig1} we show the distribution of the points in the two-dimensional case.

+We also show in Figure~\ref{fig1b} the real and imaginary parts of the components of three elements of the basis $X^N$ in~\eqref{eq_basis} corresponding to three different source points $y_j$, in dimension $d=2$ with $\lambda=-1$, $\mu=2$ and $\omega=1$.
+Observe that the real and imaginary parts of the diagonal terms are larger near the boundary points closest to $y_j$.
+This behavior is consistent with that of the Helmholtz equation, which is expected since system \eqref{operador} reduces to a vector Helmholtz equation when $\lambda+\mu=0$.

-To check the approximation we consider an experiment where we take a explicit solution of the problem \textbf{u} so that we can compute the boundary value $\textbf{g}= \mathbf{u}|_{\partial \Omega}$ and check the approximation on a set of points in $\Omega$.
+To check the approximation we consider an experiment where we take an explicit solution \textbf{u} of the problem \eqref{eq_BVP}, so that we can compute the boundary value $\textbf{g}= \mathbf{u}|_{\partial \Omega}$ and check the approximation on a set of points in $\Omega$.
 A simple choice is